mbianchidev/mbianchidev/note-to-recruiters.md

 #### Specific to recruiters or companies in search of an employee

-I am currently **not** actively looking for a job, but I'm always open to new opportunities.
+I am actively looking for a job, open to new opportunities.

-To have an idea of my salary expectations for a full-time position, as of 2023, is:
+To have an idea of my salary expectations for a full-time position, as of 2024, is:
-- minimum 150k base €/year (EU remote) + bonus + equity + perks
+- minimum 100k base €/year (EU remote) + bonus + equity + perks
-- minimum 200k base $/year (US remote) + bonus + equity + perks
+- minimum 150k base $/year (US remote) + bonus + equity + perks (sponsorship needed)

-Just know that I will check levels.fyi and Glassdoor to make sure you're not lowballing me.
+Just know that I will check my network, levels.fyi and Glassdoor to make sure you're not lowballing me, whoops.

-Addressing the elephant in the room: coding riddles, leetcoding, whiteboard interviews, etc. are a red flag for me. 🚩
+Addressing the elephant in the room: coding riddles, leetcoding, whiteboard interviews, etc. are big red flags for me. 🚩🚩🚩

 That's why I created [this repo](https://github.com/mbianchidev/coding-challenges) to collect all the coding riddles I will be asked from now on.
 I'm also trying to collect the ones that I have been asked in the past by some of the companies I interviewed with, such as:
 - AWS
 - Glovo (I wouldn't apply there again, now that I'm aware of their riders' working conditions)
+- Sysdig (they never got back with anything, the hiring manager resigned or something lol)
 - Docebo

-My acceptance rate at the tech interview stage has been around 80% out of ~100 in the past 8 years, so I'm not afraid of interviews.
+My acceptance rate at the tech interview stage has been around 80% out of ~120 in the past 8 years, so I'm not afraid of interviews.
 I just don't like to waste my valuable time with self-contained coding riddles that a new grad could solve by just memorizing algorithms and data structures.
+Been there, done that, be smarter.

 You know what also bogs me?
-That more often than not these coding interviews have nothing to do with the job I'm applying for!
+That more often than not these coding interviews have nothing to do with the job I'm applying for... like wtf?

 I also have open-source code on my GitHub profile, so you can check that out if you want to see how I code, right? 😉